ENAwareness/seo/docs/02-technical-seo.md

 Core Web Vitals: loading, interactivity, visual stability Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS).
+<small style="color: #666; font-style: italic;">Note: Benchmark against competitors in your industry.
+You are not competing with every perfectly optimized website in Google search, but with others ranking for your target keywords.</small>

 <!-- Performance metrics, optimization techniques -->